wp-plugins/affiliator-lite/readme.txt

 Affiliate plugin that allows you to create a fully powered affiliate site.
 The plugin aims to users from Greece and allows them to import and showcase offers from [Linkwise](http://mikk.ro/EuH) and [Forestview](http://forestvieweu.go2cloud.org/SH1Mc).

 == Installation ==

 1. Upload the plugin from the plugins installation screen in WordPress
 1. Activate the plugin through the 'Plugins' menu in WordPress

+Depending on your products slug the link to the products listing will be:

+www.example.com/{slug} (eg: www.example.com/products If your slug is products)

 == Screenshots ==